yugabyte/yugabyte-db/architecture/design/ysql-gin-indexes.md

     basectid := get_from_idx(scan entry)
     return get_from_tab(basectid)

-A more complicated one is one key and two entries where both are required.
-In this case, we can scan using one entry and recheck the condition afterward.
+A more complicated case is one key and two entries where both are required.
+We can scan using one entry and recheck the condition afterward.

 For now, rechecking the condition is always done, even if it may not be necessary.